romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/waitgroup/README.md

 # Understanding Golang WaitGroup

-The `sync.WaitGroup` is a crucial synchronization primitive in Go, which allows a program to wait for a collection of goroutines to finish executing.
+The `sync.WaitGroup` is a crucial synchronisation primitive in Go, which allows a program to wait for a collection of goroutines to finish executing.

 <img src="../../../../docs/images/gopher_wait.png" alt="drawing" height="300"/>